Short Term Rentals

 - Annual life safety inspections are required from the Fire Marshal’s Office.

-- Maximum occupancy of two (2) adults per sleeping area, plus an additional four (4) adults.
+- Maximum occupancy of two (2) adults per sleeping area, plus an additional two (2) adults.

 - A minimum of one off-street parking space, not including the garage, must be provided per sleeping area.